zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (dm: :zeek:type:`dns_mapping`, old_addrs: :zeek:type:`addr_set`, new_addrs: :zeek:type:`addr_set`)

    Generated when an internal DNS lookup produced a different result than in the past.
-Bro keeps an internal DNS cache for host names and IP addresses it has already resolved.
+Zeek keeps an internal DNS cache for host names and IP addresses it has already resolved.
 This event is generated when a subsequent lookup returns a different answer than we have stored in the cache.